unchartedsoftware/gander-yolox/README.md

      alt="YoloX" width="350"></div>
 <br>

 `pixeltable-yolox` is a lightweight, Apache-licensed object detection library built on pytorch.
-It is a fork of the [MegVii YOLOX package](https://github.com/Megvii-BaseDetection/YOLOX) originally authored by Zheng Ge et al, modernized for recent versions of Python and refactored to be more easily usable as a Python library.
+This repository is based on [pixeltable/pixeltable-yolox](https://github.com/pixeltable/pixeltable-yolox), which is itself a fork of the [MegVii YOLOX package](https://github.com/Megvii-BaseDetection/YOLOX) originally authored by Zheng Ge et al, modernized for recent versions of Python and refactored to be more easily usable as a Python library.

+### About this fork

+This repository is a fork of Pixeltable's YOLOX fork.
+The only changes made here are aimed at updating model export (e.g., ONNX/TorchScript) to support additional parameters and export targets.

 `pixeltable-yolox` is still a work in progress!
 Some features of YoloX have not been ported yet.